holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/03_turing_test/lesson_plan.md

     - ELIZA: https://web.njit.edu/~ronkowit/eliza.html
         - One of the original "chatter bots"
         - Reportedly designers own secretary asked him for privacy after short convo
-        - Shows that flaw in Turing Test is the human
+        - Shows that flaw in Turing test is the human
 - Tomorrow's discussion
     - Expectations of a good discussion
         - Direct Reference to Text